Borislav Stoychev: FC Minyor Pernik

-After short period in FC Lyubimets Borislav Stoychev is bought by FC Minyor Pernik.
-There he has two very good years.
-His performance is on the highest level and Stoychev gets noticed by one of the best Bulgarian football coaches Petar Hubchev.
+After short period in FC Lyubimets Borislav Stoychev was bought by FC Minyor Pernik.
+There he had two years during which his performance got him noticed by one of the Bulgarian football coaches Petar Hubchev.

 PFC Beroe Stara Zagora

 November 2012 Stoychev signed for PFC Beroe Stara Zagora a three-year contract.
 He helped PFC Beroe Stara Zagora to win Bulgarian Cup and Bulgarian Supercup.
 He scored one of the decisive penalties in the Cup final against PFC Levski Sofia.

 PFC Levski Sofia 2014/2015

 In 2014, after two very good years in PFC Beroe Stara Zagora, few of the leading football teams in Bulgaria are interested in Borislav Stoychev.
 But he chooses the proposal of PFC Levski Sofia.
 So he is bought by PFC Levski Sofia for second time in his career.
 Stoychev signes a two-year contract and during his second time in PFC Levski Sofia he plays all the championship games in the first eleven and he helps PFC Levski Sofia to reach the final for Bulgarian Cup.
 During this period he is called by the Bulgaria national football team for the qualification games against Malta and Italy, and two friendly games against Romania and Turkey.